awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 ![\[Screenshot showing confirmation prompt to remove a secondary cluster from an Aurora global database.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-databases-detach-secondary-convert-standalone.png)

- If a secondary cluster is still associated with the global database, you can't remove the primary cluster\.
+ if a secondary cluster is still associated with the global database, you can't remove the primary cluster\.

  After you remove or delete the secondary cluster, then you can remove the primary cluster the same way\.